Pie is the highest

-To eat pie, or not to eat pie, -- that is the question.
+To eat pie, or not to eat pie, -- that is

 Whether tis nobler in the mind to suffer